Before your child went to school, what did you do?

 Well, the world of internet is a lot similar to that first day at the kindergarten or the school.
 Each day brings a new package of surprises which has its own take on your kid’s mind.
 It could be good or it could bad.
 Imagine your kid watching an episode of an anime on the internet and next video lined up is a scene from a horror movie.
 A lady hanging from the tree and your kid would see her shadow and her rotten feet.
 This scene run a chill through your spine; imagine how terrifying that would be your sweet angel.

 Kids at any age have a tender mind.
 It can be dishevelled by even a minutest of things.
 There is no stopping to the internet unless you take the measures for your kid.
 Another scenario is the abundance of smuts available with or without your permission on the internet.
 Explicit photographs, absurd comments, R-rated content are also just a click away.
 Also, you can control these with just a click.
-Here are some measures to safeguard your child on the internet.
+Here are some measures to Keep Your Child Safe on the Internet

 You must state to them that you are there for them and if they see anything reckless on the internet they should come straight to you instead of digging about it more.

-For further information about the websites and Softwares regarding safeguarding please contact Buddingstar.com
+For further information about the websites and Softwares regarding Keep Your Child Safe on the Internet please contact Buddingstar.com

 Also, we would love to hear your views about safeguarding and what measures you have taken in our Open Forums.
 Please share your experiences with us your experiences.
 You can also share via Blogs which are open for parents to write.
 All you have to do is writing and share your experience so that other parents from around the globe could learn from your experiences.